How do you define “quality of life” for yourself?

 Many of us consider our personal health and the health of our loved ones to be the bottom line for “quality of life”; especially if you have coped with a life-threatening event.
 And, at some point in the evaluation of “quality of life”, the question of balance comes in — fitting all the moving parts of your busy life into a manageable whole.

-At Legacy Planning Group, we believe that your financial health is intrinsically interwoven with the other aspects of your life – hence our emphasis on the 5 Fs.
+At Legacy Planning Advisors, we believe that your financial health is intrinsically interwoven with the other aspects of your life – hence our emphasis on the 5 Fs.
 Take a look at the two thought-provoking self-assessment tools below:

 There are no right or wrong answers; only the chance to discover and unlock more of your potential to live a satisfied and meaningful life.